 If you are only annotating fields and method signatures (but not ensuring that method bodies type-check), then you don't need to suppress warnings, because the JDK is built using the -Awarns command-line option.

 - 4. Build the annotated JDK.
-There are two ways: - Run ./gradlew buildJdk -PuseLocalJdk - (a) set jdkShaHash to 'local' in checker/build.gradle - (b) run ./gradlew buildJdk
+There are two ways: - Pass a flag.
+Run ./gradlew buildJdk -PuseLocalJdk - Make a setting in the buildfile.
+Set jdkShaHash to 'local' in checker/build.gradle, then run ./gradlew buildJdk